leomuckley/Multi-Input-ConvLSTM/README.md

 ### Abstract:
 Flooding is among the most destructive natural disasters in the world.
 As a result of this, there is a great need to develop accurate flood prediction models to prevent flooding ahead of time.
-However, due to the many factors that are related to predictingflood extent, floods are highly complex to model.
-Machine learning techniques have shown promise in this space but the current state-of-the-art techniques fail to generaliseto other flood events.
+However, due to the many factors that are related to predicting flood extent, floods are highly complex to model.
+Machine learning techniques have shown promise in this space but the current state-of-the-art techniques fail to generalise to other flood events.
 This study shows that a novel deep learning technique, namely the Multi-Input ConvLSTM, is effective at predicting the level of flood extent and generalising to other types of flood events.

 Link to full [paper](https://link.springer.com/chapter/10.1007/978-3-030-68780-9_8).

-**Example** as seen in *experiment.py*
+**Example** (see *experiment.py*)

 ``` python